fenixzhao1/fenixzhao1.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Shuchen Zhao.
-I am an Assistant Professor at Institute for Advanced Economic Research, Dongbei University of Finance and Economics.
+I am an Associate Professor at Institute for Advanced Economic Research, Dongbei University of Finance and Economics.

 I have a wide range of research interests, including
-* Game Theory
+* Repeated Game Theory
 * Experimental Economics
 * Behavioral Economics
 * Behavioral Finance